clambro/black-hole-thesis/docs/description.md

 \log_{16}\zeta_\ell \approx 1 + \log_{16}\zeta_{\ell + 1} \approx 2 + \log_{16}\zeta_{\ell + 2}
 $$

-Plotting this out gives us a very similar looking graph to the previous one
+Plotting this out at the same $\ell$ and $\epsilon$ values as above gives us a very similar looking graph to the previous one

 <div align="center">
   <img src="images/mass_residual.png" alt="A plot demonstrating conservation of energy" width="600">

-  *Figure 5: The mass residual at $\epsilon=21.5$ converges to zero to 4th order, right until the moment of black hole formation at the end.*
+  *Figure 5: The mass residual converges to zero to 4th order, right until the moment of black hole formation at the end.*
 </div>

 These two graphs look extremely similar, but they tell two very different stories.
 Energy conservation is a global property: We get one number per timestep.
 This mass residual, however, is a local property.
 It tells us that our residual converges to zero to fourth order at every spatial and temporal point in our grid, *and* that our system is following the expected laws of physics.
 It is a much stronger proof of convergence than the energy conservation shown above.